ajgruber/Gruber-Sciencelab-Website/content/home/hero.md

 weight = 10  # Order that this section will appear.

-title = "Systems Biology & Biomedical Data Science Laboratory" subtitle = "We develop and apply data science approaches to study the regulation of gene activity in health and disease."
+title = "Systems Biology & Biomedical Data Science Laboratory"
+#subtitle = "We develop and apply data science approaches to study the regulation of gene activity in health and disease."
+subtitle = "We develop and apply data science approaches to study gene activity regulation in health and disease."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.